kukuu/blockchain/README.md

 - Oraclize  - provides a way to get outside data from any web API onto the blockchain.
 To use it, you'll use Oraclize's smart contracts to send a query to Oraclize with your API call.
 Once they get a result from the API, they call a function named __callback in your smart contract and pass it the result as an input.

 - ABI (Application Binary Interface) - The interface is the de facto method for encoding/decoding data into/out of the machine code.
 In Ethereum, it's basically how you can encode Solidity contract calls for the EVM and, backwards, how to read the data out of transactions.

+- Compiled Contract -  The contract converted to byte-code to run on the Ethereum Virtual Machine (EVM), adhering to the specification.
+The function names and input parameters are hashed during compilation.
+Therefore, for another account to call a function, it must first be given the funtion name and arguments - hence the ABI:

 ## Online Ticketing
 - https://www.notion.so/Digital-Retailing-Platform-for-Purchasing-Rail-Tickets-8e758a67a5a1429d890ced13ba362069